WilliamRagstad/WilliamRagstad.github.io/content/posts/understanding-rw-systems.md

 These rewrite relations often have a more complex term on the left-hand side and a simpler term on the right-hand side.
 This is a common pattern and hints at the **normalization**[^NF] properties of the system, discussed in the next section.
+Using this system we can write any expression in its conjunctive normal form (CNF) or disjunctive normal form (DNF) by applying the rules in sequence.[^CNF]

 Below is an example of how the rewrite system can be used to simplify a logical formula: \\( \lnot((p \land q) \lor \lnot q)\\) to \\(\lnot(p \land q) \\).